-Atopic eczema is also called atopic dermatitis (AD).
-It is a condition where your skin becomes dry and itchy too easily, leading to allergies and inflammation.
+Eczema is a condition where your skin becomes dry and itchy too easily, leading to allergies and inflammation.
+Atopic dermatitis (AD) is the most common type of eczema.
 “Atopic” means the tendency to develop allergies.
 “Dermatitis” means inflammation of the skin.

 Eczema can look and feel different for everyone.
-But it usually involves an itchy, scaly, red rash that can show up on the face, hands, arms, legs and other parts of the body.
+But it usually involves an itchy, scaly, rash that can show up on the face, hands, arms, legs and other parts of the body.
+It may look ashen white/gray, purple, or dark brown on darker skin tones.
+It may look red on lighter skin tones.
 Eczema is linked to dry skin.
-Scratching eczema can lead to red, broken skin with oozing and skin infections.
+Scratching eczema can lead to broken skin with oozing and skin infections.

 Eczema usually starts in babies.
 Eczema in babies can often show up on their faces.
 Children and adults also can have eczema.
 It can appear different at times or show up on different parts of the body.
 Eczema is usually linked to a personal or family history of allergies.